NickAtGit/pr0gramm-iOS/Pr0gramm/Pods/ScrollingContentViewController/README.md

     import ScrollingContentViewController

     class MyViewController: ScrollingContentViewController {

         // ...

     }
     ```

 2. In your view controller's [`viewDidLoad`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) method, assign a new view to the [`contentView`](#contentView) property.
 Add all of your controls to this view instead of referencing the [`view`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621460-view) property so they can scroll freely.
 The view controller's root view referenced by its [`view`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621460-view) property now acts as a background view behind the scrolling content view.

     ```swift
     override func viewDidLoad() {
         super.viewDidLoad()

+        view.backgroundColor = .systemBackground

         contentView = UIView()

         // Add all controls to contentView instead of view.
         // ...
     }
     ```

 You may also assign [`contentView`](#contentView) to a subview of your view controller's root view, in which case only that subview will be made scrollable.

 ## Caveats